 Two Weeks Later…

-For the first time in history, I sit at a corner of the dainty, independent cafe I’ve been waiting tables at for almost three years.
+For the very first time, you sit at a corner of the dainty, independent café you’ve been waiting tables at for almost three years.

 As a customer.

-“You’re gonna go blind if you keep reading that, you know,” Pey chuckles, her voice swirling with amusement and something else I can’t quite pinpoint.
+“You’re gonna go blind if you keep reading that, you know,” Pey chuckles, her voice swirling with both amusement and tranquility.

-My mouth is suspended over the transparent straw in my glass, my lips parted as they hover absently over my neglected drink.
+Your mouth is suspended over the glass straw in your bedazzled Mason jar mug, your lips parted as they hover absently over your neglected drink.

-She keeps talking, and I hear everything she’s saying, but my eyes are glued to the wrinkled letter in my hands, roaming over the typed words again and again; words that I have somehow memorized in less than twenty-four hours.
+She keeps talking, and you hear everything she’s saying, but your eyes are glued to the already-crinkling letter in your hands, roaming over the typed words again and again; words that you have somehow memorized in less than twenty-four hours.

-I’ve read the piece of paper several times now—way too many according to some people—including my best friend, Peyton.
+You’ve read the piece of paper several times now—way too many according to some people—including your best friend, Peyton.

-I can’t believe I’m actually holding it; the fruit of my incessant labor.
+You can’t believe you’re actually holding it; the fruit of your incessant labor.
 The end product of constant planning and preparation.
 The physical result of hard work, patience, passion and perseverance.

 The acceptance letter to Earth Capital.